iamtalwinder/notes/MIS/notes/1-system.md

 #### Man-made information System

-An arrangement of people, data, processes, and information technology that interact to collect, process, store, and provide as output the information needed to support an organization.
+Information systems are combinations of hardware, software, and telecommunications networks that people build and use to collect, create, and distribute useful data, typically in organizational settings.

 ### REFERENCES